ALSETLab/OpenIMDML/README.md

 # OpenIMDML - Open Instance Multi-Domain Motor Library
 ## Scope
 The OpenIMDML is an open-source Modelica-based library that is focused on modeling and simulation of induction motor models in the phasor domain.
 It was built using the Modelica language, leveraging the Modelica Standard Library, and functions in conjunction with [OpenIPSL](https://github.com/OpenIPSL/OpenIPSL).
+The OpenIMDML Library contains an extensive selection of single-phase and three-phase induction motor models, both in multi-domain and non-multi-domain modeling representation, and a variable speed drive model that is not modeled in traditional power system tools but is ubiquitously used in startup and operation of induction motors.
 ## OpenIMDML Library Structure
 The library is structured into five sub-packages (illustrated in Figure shown below): Examples, NonMultiDomain, MultiDomain, Controls, and Functions.\
 ![Library Structure](docs/Figures/Library_structure.png "Library Structure")